UNIL geomorphological legend

 The spatial distribution of colours therefore gives an overview of dominating processes and their relative importance.

-The legend was first developped for Adobe Illustrator in the 90’s.
+The legend was first developed for Adobe Illustrator in the 1990s.
 It was then adapted for ArcGIS users in 2013 (see below).
-Finally, a QGIS version has been devopped and is proposed since 2025 (see below).
-A selected list of contributions using the Unil legend can be downloaded here.
+Finally, a QGIS version has been developed and is proposed since 2025 (see below).

 Versions